connorswitala/Chemistry-Solver/README.md

 ### Minimization Procedure
 This code is set up to minimize either Gibbs or Helmholtz energies using the `CESolver` class.
 The method used is specified through the used of the enum class `ConstraintType::`.
 The usual constraints are:

-- `ConstrainType::TP` Minimization holds temperature (T) and pressure (P) constant.
+- `ConstraintType::TP` Minimization holds temperature (T) and pressure (P) constant.
-- `ConstrainType::HP` Minimization holds enthalpy (H) and pressure (P) constant.
+- `ConstraintType::HP` Minimization holds enthalpy (H) and pressure (P) constant.
-- `ConstrainType::SP` Minimization holds entropy (S) and pressure (P) constant.
+- `ConstraintType::SP` Minimization holds entropy (S) and pressure (P) constant.
-- `ConstrainType::TV` Minimization holds temperature (T) and volume (V) constant.
+- `ConstraintType::TV` Minimization holds temperature (T) and volume (V) constant.
-- `ConstrainType::UV` Minimization holds internal energy (U) and volume (V) constant.
+- `ConstraintType::UV` Minimization holds internal energy (U) and volume (V) constant.
-- `ConstrainType::SV` Minimization holds entropy (S) and volume (V) constant.
+- `ConstraintType::SV` Minimization holds entropy (S) and volume (V) constant.

 The `CESolver` constructor function automatically chooses which energy to minimize when it receives the constraint type.
 The constructor function creates a pointer to the correct minimization function and is called with `CESolver CE(gas, constraint)`.
 Here, `gas` is the gas mix created above, and `constraint` is the `ConstraintType` you want to use.
-The minimization function pointer is used in the public member function of `CESolver` named `compute_equilibrium`.
+The minimization function pointer is used in the public member function of `CESolver` named `compute_equilibrium()`.
 This function takes in two arguments that are alligned with the contraint type, e.g. if you have chosen `ConstraintType::TP`, then calling `compute_equilibrium(1000, 101325)` will assume that temperature T = 1000 K, and pressure P = 101325 Pa.
 If you set 'constraint' = `ConstraintType::UV`, then `compute_equilibrium(1e6, 0.1)` would set internal energy (U) to 1e6 J/kg , and volume (V) to 0.1 m^3/kg.

+Another constraint type is used when this code is utilized for plugging in to CFD code.
+This is `ConstraintType::CFD` which does not create a pointer to a certain function.
+It forced you to call the CFD version `CFD_equilibrium(e, rho)` which minimizes Helmholtz energy hold internal energy and density constant.

 ### Access to results.